Machine-learning regression methods for American-style path-dependent contracts: Pricing techniques

 The pricing algorithm we are discussing for early-termination products require the computation of a regression at each time step of the simulation algorithm.
 This calculation introduces additional noise in the results, so that the numerical evaluation of sensitivities to market parameters could be unstable.
 In particular, this can be the case for second-order sensitivities.

-We consider the case of calculating first and second order sensitivities to the initial spot price (namely we are interested in Delta and Gamma), and we start to analyze the simpler case of an American put options, since in this case we have the possibility to check our methods against a standard (and reliable) implementation based on a binomial tree.
-We compare the regression method proposed in \textcite{Letourneau2019}, and later used in \textcite{herrera2021optimal}, and the proposal of \textcite{Maran2020} based on Chebyshev interpolation.
+We consider the case of calculating first and second order sensitivities with respect to the initial spot price (namely we are interested in the so-called Delta and Gamma), and we start to analyze the simpler case of American put options, since in this case we have the possibility to check our methods against a standard (and reliable) implementation based on a binomial tree.
+We start by discussing the problems of finite-difference schemes, then we introduce two alternative methods: (i) the regression method proposed in~\textcite{Letourneau2019}, and later used in~\textcite{herrera2021optimal}, and (ii) the proposal of~\textcite{Maran2020} based on Chebyshev interpolation.
+We extend the latter on to our specific payoff case.

-The method of \textcite{Letourneau2019}, hereafter ``regression method'', consists in promoting the initial spot price to be randomly distributed, according to a given density $p$ approximating a delta function as $\epsilon$ goes to zero, and calculating price and sensitivities by means of a standard linear regression.
-For finite values of $\epsilon$ this method introduces a bias in the evaluation of price and sensitivities.